cromachina/psd-export/README.md

 - This tool is primarily meant to be compatible with PSDs exported from `PaintTool SAIv2` and `Clip Studio Paint`.

 ---
+### Why
+For my art workflow, I typically make a bunch variation layers and also need to apply mosaics to all of them.
+As a manual process, exporting every variant can take several minutes, with lots of clicking everywhere to turn layers on and off (potentially missing layers by accident) and then adding mosaics can be another 10 or 20 minutes of extra work.
+If I find I need to change something in my pictures and export again, I have to repeat this whole ordeal.
+This script puts this export process on the order of seconds, saving me a lot of time and pain.

+---
 ### Installation
 - Install python: https://www.python.org/downloads/
 - Run `pip install -r requirements.txt` to install dependencies.